The Ukrainian language is having a moment. To Putin’s ears, it’s a shot against Russian speakers.

 “An open war has been declared against the Russian language, Russian-speaking education,” Russian Foreign Minister Sergei Lavrov told a group of educators in St. Petersburg in September.

 Shymanovskiy supports the law, saying that the Kremlin would always “find a reason for propaganda” regardless of what the Ukrainians did.
-He thinks that the law helps unite the country.
+He believes the law helps unite the country.
 The conflict being fought in eastern Ukraine — a region with a high concentration of Russian speakers — proves his point, he said.

 “Where there was the greatest absence of the Ukrainian language, war came there,” he said.